queilawithaQ/documentation/_general/projects/build_trigger.md

 ## Throttle builds per project

-The build-throttle feature allows you to limit the number of cuncurrent builds that a given project can run at a time.
+The build-throttle feature allows you to limit the number of concurrent builds that a given project can run at a time.
 If the limit is reached, remaining builds will be added to a queue.

 To enable build-throttle for a project: